-Hanlon’s razor is the adage that you should “never attribute to malice that which is adequately explained by stupidity.”
-Essentially, this means that when someone does something that affects you in a negative way, you should avoid assuming that they acted out of an intentional desire to cause harm, as long as there is a different plausible explanation for their behavior.
+Hanlon’s razor is the adage that you should “never attribute to malice that which is adequately explained by stupidity”.
+This suggests that when someone does something that affects you in a negative way, you should avoid assuming that they acted out of an intentional desire to cause harm, as long as there is a different plausible explanation for their behavior.

 Applying this principle can be beneficial in a wide range of situations.
-In the following article, you will learn more about Hanlon’s razor, and about how you can implement it in various areas of life.
+As such, in the following article, you will learn more about Hanlon’s razor, and about how you can implement it in various areas of life.

 An explanation of Hanlon’s razor